zdD-01/Basic_Airport_API/README.md

 ## Related to Provided Postman Collection
 Some of the aircraft fields named as airlines, so I changed them.
 I also proceeded with POST requests for deletions as shown in the Postman collection.
+I also uploaded my changed Postman Collection here for comparison.

 ## Running This Project